usagi-coffee/tree-sitter-abl/README.md

 # tree-sitter-abl

-> The project is in very early stage - expect that it's very broken and incomplete
+> The project is in very early stage - expect that it's very broken and incomplete, contributions welcome!

-OpenEdge Advanced Business Language (ABL) grammar for tree-sitter
+OpenEdge Advanced Business Language (ABL) grammar for tree-sitter.

 ## Usage

-For the grammar usage in your project look at tree-sitter documentation on how to use the grammar extension.
+For the grammar usage in your project look at tree-sitter documentation on how to use the grammar parsers.

 ### Running the tests